accesslab-llc/Invoice-Studio/USER_MANUAL_EN.md

 **A:** Please check the following:
 1. Is the `boards:read` permission enabled in Monday.com Developer Center?
 2. Do items exist in the board?
+3. Try reloading the page (data is automatically loaded)
-3. Check for errors in the browser console
+4. Check for errors in the browser console (F12)

 ### Q: Field mapping is not reflected